 Seek Help If You Need It

 If you can afford it, seek therapy from a licensed psychologist.
 Although it is quite a large investment, it will pay its dividends in the long run.
-Speak to your GP about any potential mental health plans or subsidized options if you are struggling financially.
+Speak to your GP about any potential mental health plans or subsidised options if you are struggling financially.
 You can also look for virtual therapy sessions online which are often more affordable and you can sometimes purchase them as a package to get a discount.

 If your stress levels are unmanageable and you feel like it is severely impacting your day to day life, there are free hotlines available in most countries where you can speak to a counsellor for free in times of crisis.
 You can also try meditation in the comfort of your own home, there are plenty of apps and free resources online to help you get started!
 Even if it’s just a few minutes each morning to start off with, many people have benefited from the effects of meditation.